splintersuidman/zermelo-rs/README.md

 ```

 # Disclaimer
-This crate is not affiliated with Zermelo.
+This crate is not affiliated with Zermelo Software B.V.
 It only uses its API for retrieving a schedule.